-- 1. May be taken a total of three times original test session plus two retakes. - 2.
-Test of Essential Academic Skills (TEAS) may be taken twice in an academic year (November to July). - 3.
-Each re-take includes all subtest scores and may only be taken after a 45-day waiting period. - 4.
-Exam consists of Reading, Math, Science, and English and Language Usage. - 5.
-Free preparatory sessions are offered through the Student Success Center. - 6.
-Registration for the TEAS is completed in the MYKV Student Portal - Admission>My Application.
+1. May be taken a total of three times; original test session plus two retakes

+2. TEAS may be taken twice in an academic year (November to July)

+3. Each re-take includes all subtest scores and may only be taken after a 45-day waiting period

+4. Exam consists of Reading, Math, Science, and English and Language Usage

+5. Free preparatory sessions are offered through the Student Success Center

+6. Registration is completed in the student portal

-7. Minimum composite score 70th percentile rank.
+7. Minimum composite score 70th percentile rank

 Nursing Program Orientation

 Upon successful completion of the above entrance requirements, students will receive an acceptance letter.
-Students must attend a required accepted student event scheduled in June.
-Students will be notified of the date for this session by the Nursing Department Chair.
-Failure to attend this required accepted student event will jeopardize your admission status.
+Students must attend a required Accepted Student event scheduled in June and Program Orientation in August.
+Students will be notified of the dates for these sessions by the College and/or Department Chair.
+Failure to attend these required Orientation events can jeopardize admission status to the program.